jaredwray/writr/README.md

 * home: This is the main template that lists all of the latest blogs or what you want to add.
 * article: The article itself and usually supporting items around that such as what is next to look at and tags.
 * tags: Showing articles by tag filtering.
-* _header: This is *Optional* and is not required but if you do specify it this will be included in the templates above for any header items you would like to include.